Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 LoRaWAN devices use a 32bits network address (devAddr) to communicate with the network over the air.
-However that address might be reused several time on the same network.
-Devices using the same devAddr are separated by the network server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all devices use different security keys.
+However that address might be reused several time on the same network at the same time for different devices.
+Devices using the same devAddr are distinguish by the network server based on the cryptographic signature appended to every single LoRaWAN MAC frame, as all devices use different security keys.
 To communicate with the SCHC gateway the network server MUST identify the